HarpreetS27/RAG_Pipeline_OneByZero/readme.md

-# 🧠 OneByZero RAG using NVIDIA
+# 🧠 OneByZero RAG using NVIDIA Inferencing API

 Streamlit application for PDF-based Retrieval-Augmented Generation (RAG) using Nvidia + LangChain.
 The app uses `meta / llama3-70b-instruct` model and `FAISS` as vector database under the hood.